ChrisPenner/SitePipe/README.md

 - `npm install -g serve`
 - `serve dist`
 - Navigate to the port which is serving (usually http://localhost:3000)

+## Tutorial

+Read the walkthrough of the system [HERE](./docs/tutorial.md); it'll run you through the basics of how the system works and how to make your own customizations!

 # How is SitePipe different from other solutions?